remotion-dev/remotion/packages/docs/docs/config.md

 _Available from Version_

 Sets/Overrides the height of the rendered video.
+Must be an even positive integer for h264 videos.

 ```ts twoslash
 import { Config } from "remotion";